Industrial Info Global Project Spending Index Registers Year-Over-Year Rise in South America, an Industrial Info News Alert

-SUGAR LAND, Texas, March 22, 2021 (GLOBE NEWSWIRE) -- Industrial Info's Global Project Spending Index for South America during the first two months of this year was higher than the same period in 2020.
+SUGAR LAND, Texas, March 22, 2021 (GLOBE NEWSWIRE) -- Researched by Industrial Info Resources -- Industrial Info's Global Project Spending Index for South America during the first two months of this year was higher than the same period in 2020.
 For the month of February, the index was 3.13% higher year over year.

 The Project Spending Index is a monthly indicator that compares the current active spending rates to the previous year in order to get a measure of growth or contraction in the industrial market.
 The Global Spending Index includes the Power, Oil & Gas Production, Terminals, Pipelines, Petroleum Refining, Chemical Processing, Metals & Minerals industries.